model-map/wikipedia-to-kindle-azw3-pdf/README.md

 The script has only been tested on Ubuntu 22.04LTS so far (since that is the one I have). <br>
 If you'd like, you can contribute by adding instructions for other distros and even other operating systems!
 (Windows and Mac)

+Additionally, You are also encouraged to add support for other e-readers.